Menu

 Recent and ongoing instructions include:

-• Representing the defendants in a two-week re-trial heard 13 years after the original trial following the original judgment being set aside as it had been procured by fraud, alleging undue influence, unconscionable bargain, deceit, conspiracy and breach of trust in respect of various investment properties, giving rise to complicated limitation, estoppel and witness immunity issues.
+• Representing the defendants at a two-week High Court re-trial heard 13 years after the original trial (which had been subsequently set aside for being procured by fraud): the case concerned undue influence, unconscionable bargain, deceit, conspiracy and breach of trust in respect of various investment properties, giving rise to complicated limitation, issue estoppel and witness immunity and remedy issues.

 • Representing one of 13 defendants resisting a worldwide freezing order sought by claimants alleging misrepresentations that induced entry into a £multi-million collective investment scheme.

-• Representing the Claimant in proceeding alleging breach of Quistclose trust, deceit, and conspiracy relating to the procurement of monies from a Middle Eastern citizen.
+• Representing the Claimant proceedings alleging breach of Quistclose trust, deceit, and conspiracy relating to the procurement of c. $2 million from a Middle Eastern citizen.

 • Proceedings alleging misrepresentation to induce investment in a manufacturing company.